 Should you read my efforts please leave a review.
 My intention in producing this story is to entertain and I’d like to know if I’ve achieved my aim.

 As 2017 draws to a close I am in touch with Aimee at Author Design to arrange professionally-designed covers for the series.
-Next year I’ll be investigating the idea of producing the series in papaerback.
-There are many people who enjoy reading, but are not fans of eReading devices.
+Next year I’ll be investigating the idea of producing the series in paperback.
+There are many people who enjoy reading but are not fans of eReading devices.